informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 *23 more steps to the finish line*

 In this tutorial, we explain the standard structure of a Quint protocol.
-Although Quint does not impose a very rigid structure on the protocol designers, we have found that following the same practices helps protocol authors and readers to cooperate more effectively.
+Although Quint does not impose a very rigid structure on protocol designers, we have found that following common practices helps protocol authors and their readers to cooperate more effectively.

-As a running example we are using the subcurrency smart contract that is introduced in the Solidity documentation, see [Subcurrency](https://docs.soliditylang.org/en/v0.8.17/introduction-to-smart-contracts.html#subcurrency-example).
+As a running example, we are using the subcurrency smart contract that is introduced in the Solidity documentation, see [Subcurrency](https://docs.soliditylang.org/en/v0.8.17/introduction-to-smart-contracts.html#subcurrency-example).
-You do not have to know Solidity to understand our tutorial.
+You do not have to know Solidity to understand this tutorial.
-On contrary, you may acquire some basic understanding of Solidity contracts by reading the Quint protocol specification.
+On the contrary, you may acquire some basic understanding of Solidity contracts by reading the Quint protocol specification.

 The subcurrency smart contract defines a basic protocol that has the following features: